MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/manage-forum-threads.md

 6. Select **Save**.

-## Create forum threads from the portal content editor
+## Create forum threads from the content editor

-The forum thread editor will appear automatically when a user has successfully signed in to the portal and navigated to a forum page, provided the developer has implemented the functionality in the forum's page template.
+The forum thread editor will appear automatically when a user has successfully signed in to the website and navigated to a forum page, provided the developer has implemented the functionality in the forum's page template.

-1. Sign in to the portal.
+1. Sign in to the website.

-2. Navigate to the forum page within the portal that you would like to post a new thread in.
+2. Navigate to the forum page within the website that you would like to post a new thread in.

 2. In the **Thread Title** field, enter title of the thread.